Bhatra Sikhs: History

 Hakikat-Rah-Muqaam-Shivnabh-Raje-Ki, description of the meeting of Guru nanak and Raja Shivnabh [p.1248] of an early 18th Century handwritten copy of Bhai Bannu’s Bir, the start of the Sikh Bhat Sangat.

 Many academics suggests that the word Bhatra is a diminutive form of the word Bhat which comes from Sanskrit and means a "bard or panegyrist".
-Dharam Singh writes that in the Sikh tradition Bhatts are poets with the personal experience and vision of the spirituality of the Sikh Gurus whom they eulogize and celebrate in their verses, he suggests that Bhat is not an epithet for a learned Brahman".
+Dharam Singh writes that in the Sikh tradition Bhatts are poets with the personal experience and vision of the spirituality of the Sikh Gurus whom they eulogise and celebrate in their verses, he suggests that Bhat is not an epithet for a learned Brahman".
 However the late Giani Gurdit Singh confirmed that the Bhat bards who contributed to the Guru Granth Sahib were descended from the Brahmins in his book, Bhatt Te Uhnah Di Rachna.
 They originated from the Gaur (Gaud) or Sarsut (Saraswat) Brahmin lineage and started associating with the Sikh Gurus during the guruship of Guru Arjan.
 Some of the verses of the Guru Granth Sahib were authored by Bhat ragis (musicians).
+The names of some Punjabi bards who survive in early references who flourished between the 10th and 15th centuries are Jodha and Vira, Lalla and Behlima, Mahima and Hasana, Rana Kailash and Maldeo, Sikandar and Birham, Tunda and Asraja.
+The bards were likely mostly oral traditions rather than literary.
+Their script was likely Sharada.

-Ethne K. Marenco claimed that in Punjab, after their conversion to Sikhism, several castes including the [Sikh] Bhats largely abandoned their "traditional occupation" in favor of other professions, particularly in the "industry, trade and transport" sectors.
+Ethne K. Marenco claimed that in Punjab, after their conversion to Sikhism, several castes including the [Sikh] Bhats largely abandoned their "traditional occupation" in favour of other professions, particularly in the "industry, trade and transport" sectors.
 Jagtar Singh Grewal notes that the "compositions" by some Bhatra Sikhs who were in service of the Sikh Gurus were added in the Guru Granth Sahib.
-In the book, the Making of Sikh Scripture, Gurinder Singh Mann writes that a large number of the bards who contributed to the Guru Granth Sahib were upper-caste Hindus who came to the Sikh court in the sixteenth century in praise of the Guru and their court.
+In the book, The Making of Sikh Scripture, Gurinder Singh Mann writes that a large number of the bards who contributed to the Guru Granth Sahib were upper-caste Hindus who came to the Sikh court in the sixteenth century in praise of the Guru and their court.
+As per Pashaura Singh, the eleven hereditary Bhatts who served the Sikh gurus, whose works are the Bhattan De Savayye, were of Brahmin origin and their descendants wrote the Bhatt Bahi genealogy registers.
+According to Louis E. Fenech, many of the Sikh Bhatts during the period of the Sikh gurus were Brahmins but some of them were Muslim Mirasis.
+Guru Arjan's decision to include the Bhatt Bani in his compilation of the Ād Granth was a reflection of influence of Mughal courtly culture.